openwallet-foundation-labs/tsp/docs/src/cli/installation.md

 Usage: tsp [OPTIONS] <COMMAND>

 Commands:
   verify        verify and add a identifier to the wallet print
   create        create and register a did:web identifier create-peer
-  create-from-file  import an identity from a file set-alias
+  import-piv    import an identity from a file (for demo purposes only) set-alias
   set-route
   set-parent
   set-relation
-  send              send a message receive           listen for messages request           propose a relationship accept            accept a relationship cancel            break up a relationship refer             send an identity referral publish           publish a new own identity help              Print this message or the help of the given subcommand(s)
+  send          send a message
+  receive       listen for messages request       propose a relationship accept        accept a relationship cancel        break up a relationship refer         send an identity referral publish       publish a new own identity help          Print this message or the help of the given subcommand(s)

 Options:
   -w, --wallet <WALLET>          Wallet name to use [default: wallet]